Where is Sex Education filmed? Season 2 producer on finding the show’s glorious locations

 The place is Jean’s home from Intercourse Schooling?

-One other gem within the present is Jean Milburn’s (Gillian Anderson) home, which is about in opposition to the beautiful Wye valley in Herefordshire.
+One other gem within the present is Jean Milburn’s (Gillian Anderson) home, which is about towards the beautiful Wye valley in Herefordshire.

 “We struck gold with Jean’s house,” Jennings says.
 “It’s insane.
 We were driving around and we just saw it at the other side of the valley.
 We found this house and literally knocked on the door!”